In general business terms, cash is thought of as king.

 Doing so throws away the attainable value and the added benefits of accepting a stock donation.
 So why should you start accepting these gifts?
 Keep reading below for the benefits and steps needed to get started.

-Aside from the monetary value that matches what could be earned from a cash gift, stock donations include tax benefits for you and the donor.
+Aside from the monetary value that matches what could be earned from a cash gift, the benefits of stock donations include no extra taxes for you and the donor.

 Simply put, neither you nor the donor have to pay the capital gains tax on the stock’s appreciated value.
 The donor takes the tax deduction like normal, and you accept the total fair market value.
 Even if you decide to hold onto the stock to potentially increase its value on the market, you still don’t have to pay any capital gains tax on the appreciated value when you sell it later on.

 Take for example a donor who bought $100 worth of stock in Tesla just a few years ago.
 Today, that stock is now worth $1,000.
 Normally, a single-filer would use the tax rate of 15% to pay the $135 tax of their $900 capital gain.
 Instead of selling the stock, however, they decide to donate the stock to your nonprofit.
 By doing so, the donor doesn’t have to pay the tax, and neither do you.
-The only extra step the donor has to do is fill out IRS Form 8283 for noncash donations like stocks.
+The only extra step the donor has to do is fill out IRS Form 8283 (if the donation amounts to $500 or more) for noncash donations like stocks.

 It truly is a win for everyone.
-But how do you get started in accepting these gifts and ultimately realize the benefits of stock donations?
+But how do you get started in accepting stock donations and ultimately realize the benefits?

 For any nonprofit looking to get set up, all that’s needed is for you to open a brokerage account, and display a form on your site asking for the donor’s contact information.
 From there, you can then ask the donor for their stock information and when they plan to make the transfer.
 The donor will need to obtain a transfer form from their own broker, but once they do, then you can exchange the needed information to initiate the transfer.